-A. The same criteria outlined above is applicable to the incoming Freshman class, the class of

-2027, and those classes still to enter BHS.

-B. One difference to be highlighted is that the GPA requirement will increase.
+- A. The same criteria outlined above is applicable to the incoming Freshman class, the class of 2027, and those classes still to enter BHS. - B. One difference to be highlighted is that the GPA requirement will increase.

-The new GPA

-that will be the determining factor for students to receive applications is a 3.75 year), rather than 30 hours.
+The new GPA that will be the determining factor for students to receive applications is a 3.75 - C. Secondly, the minimum amount of community service will increase to 45 hours (15 a year), rather than 30 hours.
 Hours will still need to be verified by the organization, on their official letterhead, and cannot be completed at a family organization or verified by a family member.